ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 As methodologies usually need to be adapted to their context (cfr. the "No silver bullet"), there is room for interpretation.
 As less experienced people  tend to follow the [thought leaders][11]/flavour of the month or even use [resumé-driven-development][10], you might end up with a half-assed implementation that is more of a nuisance than a benefit.

 For a simple example, just look at the whole micro-service movement: it's not because it was successfull in some very big or volatile organisations, that it is well suited everywhere.
-(My advice would be to start with a well-architected mono-repo, and only split up when you have non-functional constraints - whether that's organizational, quality-driven or whatever...)
+(My advice would be to start with a well-architected mono-repo, and only split up when you have non-functional constraints - whether that's organizational, quality-attribute-driven or whatever...)

 ### 3. Leaky abstractions